Based on Respect, Supported by Science

 RESEARCH & EVIDENCE-BASE

 The evidence-based for DIR continues to grow and become stronger and stronger.
 As objective research based reviews are revised, we are seeing that DIRFloortime is moving up from the "Promising" category many have listed it as in the past to "Evidence-based."
-There were two reviews published in the past year that have made this indication already (please see our research page for details).
 Below are a few key items for the ICDL Research page that can be useful in advocating for DIR-based services:

 THE AUTISTIC SELF ADVOCACY NETWORK CONTINUES TO DEVELOP RESOURCES ON INSURANCE COVERAGE FOR AUTISM-RLEATED SERVICES